leah2193/home-lab/labs/02-OSPF/README.md

 realistic environment for the main point of this lab which is OSPF route advertisements, route exchange, and routing protocol behavior.

+## Future Labs — IPv6

+Future labs will build on this topology by introducing IPv6 routing.
+Similar to the way VLAN segmentation helps contain unnecessary Layer 2 traffic, IPv6 introduces a more modern approach to host discovery and addressing through Neighbor Discovery Protocol (NDP) and greatly reduces the need for NAT.
+Expanding this lab to include IPv6 will provide an opportunity to observe routing behavior, Neighbor Discovery, and dual-stack operation while exploring how modern networks can be designed to scale more efficiently and with less operational complexity.